Delete search term

 Time expenditure: 90 ECTS-Credits

-Admission criteria: Bachelor's degree (A or B grades), admission interview
+Admission criteria: Bachelor's degree (A or B grades), details on the admission criteria

 Application deadlines: End of October and end of April (or as agreed)